LearningNerd/100daysofcode/README.md

   - Switch to HTML emails instead of plain text, to avoid weird extra line breaks being added in some email clients.
 (For now, I just inserted a bunch of `<br/>` tags to convert the plain text email to an HTML email version.)

 **Tree Visualization -- Finished:**
-  - Explored a couple simple patterns for rewriting a loop so that it can be advanced one step at a time with an external trigger (like a button click)
+  - [**Gist link with tiny examples:**](https://gist.github.com/LearningNerd/b27ace0a2ffdca4d9f1394d2b676ca5e): Explored a couple simple patterns for rewriting a loop so that it can be advanced one step at a time with an external trigger (like a button click)
-  - Experimented with a couplde p5js functions that make it easy to control when the next frame is frawn (instead of looping continuosly).
+  - Experimented with a couple p5js functions that make it easy to control when the next frame is frawn (instead of looping continuosly).
 Way easier than I thought!
   - Successfully repurposed my old tree-drawing code to step through each iteration with a mouse click.
 (The code is still totally broken, but the iterating/visualizing part is a reusable pattern for sure.)

 **Tree Visualization -- Next:**